 An IVR might be the first touchpoint in a brand’s customer service cycle, and if it is not managed in the right way then it will simply to push away the customers because today’s customers want instant gratification and will not take delay or errors for granted.
 So, now the onus lies on the businesses to take charge and ensure they facilitate a better experience for their customers.

-If you are in a business-to-customer (B2C) domain, then this blog might help you understand the basic anatomy of an IVR system and how you can optimize your IVR solution to deliver better customer experience instead of driving them away from your business.
+If you are in a business-to-customer (B2C) domain, then this blog might help you understand the basic anatomy of an IVR system and how you can optimize your IVR solution to deliver a better customer experience instead of driving them away from your business.

 What is an IVR and Types of IVR

-A simple IVR system for call center seamlessly route your customers to the right agent or department using customizable call flow mechanisms.
+A simple IVR system for call center seamlessly routes your customers to the right agent or department using customizable call flow mechanisms.
 There can be different types of IVRs used in a call center :

 IVR for Self-Service

-Intelligent IVR System, also called auto attendant or automated voice, allows businesses to service high call volumes at a lower cost.
+Intelligent IVR System, also called auto-attendant or automated voice, allows businesses to service high call volumes at a lower cost.
 It can identify & segment callers, and resolve their query without transferring to a live agent.
 Calls are transferred to live agents only when the caller is unable to find the information they require, helping call center agents be more productive & effective by giving them more time to deal with complex interactions.

 An IVR solution installed on a hosted software platform that allows businesses to access the IVR application on the internet.
 This enables the organization to deliver 24/7 customer service, even after office hours.
-Having a hosted IVR System is the best way for enterprises to gain loyalty and improve satisfaction.
+Having a hosted IVR system is the best way for enterprises to gain loyalty and improve satisfaction.

-An agent-assisted IVR solution helps the contact center to optimize the cost of operations and along with delivering a consistent customer service.
+An agent-assisted IVR solution helps the contact center to optimize the cost of operations and along with delivering consistent customer service.
 The agent can dynamically direct pre-recorded phrases to initiate a dialog with the customer, without the customer knowing an agent is involved.
 This helps in eliminating customer frustrations caused by complex-structured menu options.

-Why IVR System Is Important For Business
+Why IVR System Is Important